Ecoflation: Policies

 Governmental institutions, like the World Economic Forum, European Union, General Agreement on Tariff and Trade are increasingly aware of the necessity to react to climate change, and continue to pass stronger regulations in order to protect the environment.
 One such regulation is the introduction of carbon emissions trading, which forces companies that pollute more than they are permitted to suffer the cost.
 These are costs that companies will either have to internalize, decreasing their profit margin, or pass on to the consumer, potentially making them less competitive.
 Government-enforced carbon fees have a direct impact on transportation prices.
 The increase in transport costs causes an increase in the price for resources such as sugar.
 In addition to this, many countries have passed laws banning or limiting the use of plastic bags, according to the United Nations Environment Program.
 The paper states, “As of July 2018, one hundred and twenty-seven (127) out of 192 countries reviewed (about 66%) have adopted some form of legislation to regulate plastic bags.
 The first regulatory measures specifically targeting plastic bags were enacted in the early 2000s, gradually increasing throughout the decade, with many countries enacting restrictions in the past few years.”

 Consumers

 Consumers are also increasingly asking companies to provide more sustainable goods and services.
 Adapting to such consumer demands represents a cost for companies to adapt to.
 For example, companies may commit to using recycled wood material in response to public concerns about deforestation, or reducing plastic, because it comes from fossil fuels.
+Moreover, the growing consumer pressure for sustainable products is indirectly linked to financial risks, as ecoflation can emerge when environmental degradation or transitions to deforestation-free and low-emission supply chains increase production costs across sectors, influencing prices and corporate adaptation strategies.